Aliases for PDE9A Gene

 GeneCards Summary for PDE9A Gene

 PDE9A (Phosphodiesterase 9A) is a Protein Coding gene.
-Among its related pathways are Platelet homeostasis and Hemostasis.
+Diseases associated with PDE9A include Heart Disease.
+Among its related pathways are Platelet activation, signaling and aggregation and Pyrimidine metabolism (KEGG).
 GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
-An important paralog of this gene is PDE7A.
+An important paralog of this gene is PDE1A.

 UniProtKB/Swiss-Prot for PDE9A Gene